hyperledger/indy-hipe/text/localized-messages/README.md

 If we know which fields are localizable, and we know the source locale of the content, we could submit content to a machine translation service.
-But there's a problem: *If the sender doesn't have any localized equivalents to offer, we could end up with no way to know which fields need localization*.
+But there's a problem: *If the sender doesn't have any localized equivalents to offer, we could end up with no way to know which fields need localization, because the* `*.@l10n` *decorators would be missing*.
 Our message would look like this:

 [![no way to tell what's localizable](no-way-to-tell.png)](no-way-to-tell.json)

 Remember, the default assumption is that fields contain no localizable data.
 By that rule, `note` and `fallback_plan` are not localizable.

-We fix this by explicitly declaring their localizable status:
+We fix this by explicitly declaring their localizable status in the message-level `@l10n.localizable` array:

 [![localizable in message](localizable-in-message.png)](localizable-in-message.json)